thesedatedprince/CV/README.md

 #### Organisation

 As a former Project Manager, I understand the importance of carefully planning a project and working with others to ensure it's successful completion and delivery in terms of both spec and timeframe.
-However, I'm also used to the fact that often unexepected obstacles can surface, which need to be overcome!
+However, I'm also used to the fact that often unexpected obstacles can surface, which need to be overcome!
 I believe in an organised, methodical approach to project flow, which also allows enough flexibility for change when faced with the unexpected.

 #### Communication

-Having formerly worked as a client-facing staff member at a Design and Marketing agency, I'm used to working with individuals from a diverse range of backgrounds with different expecations in terms of service and delivery.
+Having formerly worked as a client-facing staff member at a Design and Marketing agency, I'm used to working with individuals from a diverse range of backgrounds with different expectations in terms of service and delivery.
 I understand the importance of clear and concise communication with internal and external team members through all stages of a project, and catering my delivery based on the expectations of each individual.
 As part of the Makers course, I had to exclusively communicate via remote means with the rest of my project team, meaning that clear and concise communication was essential.

 #### Reporting and Analysis